Here’s a suggested eight-day travel itinerary for Bulgaria, featuring the highlights of Sofia, Plovdiv, and Veliko Tarnovo.

 |

-Take the transport in morning from Plovdiv to Veliko Tarnovo, which is about 3 hours by road.
-Veliko Tarnovo is a medieval historic town located on the Yantra River in north central Bulgaria.
+- Take the transport in morning from Plovdiv to Veliko Tarnovo, which takes roughly 3 hours by road.
+Veliko Tarnovo is a charming medieval town located along the Yantra River in north-central Bulgaria.

-In the afternoon join a guided walking tour of the historic town of Veliko Tarnovo.
-Along the way you'll enjoy unique architecture, monuments and street art/murals.
-End your day with dinner at one of the authentic Bulgarian restaurants with a view of the river valley.
+- In the afternoon, take part in a guided walking tour of Veliko Tarnovo.
+You'll get to see its unique architecture, impressive monuments, and vibrant street art and murals.
+End your day with lovely dinner at one of the restaurants that offers stunning views of the river valley.

-Best location to book your stay in Veliko Tarnovo is the Old Town and City Center area.
+- Best areas to stay in Veliko Tarnovo: Best location to book your stay in Veliko Tarnovo is the Historical Old Town area (particularly near Tsar Asen Square or Samovodska Charshiya).

 Monument of Mother Bulgaria (Veliko Tarnovo) |